Omsk: Soviet period

 The Soviet government preferred the young Novonikolayevsk (later known as Novosibirsk) as the administrative center of Western Siberia, prompting the mass transfer of administrative, cultural, and educational functions from Omsk to Novonikolayevsk.
 This directive stunted Omsk's growth and sparked a continuing rivalry between the two cities.
 Omsk received a new life because of World War II.
 Because it was both far from the fighting and had a well-developed infrastructure, Omsk provided a perfect haven for much of the industry evacuated away from the frontlines.
 Contingency plans were made to transfer the provisional Soviet capital to Omsk in the event of a German victory during the Battle of Moscow (October 1941 to January 1942).
 At the end of the war, Omsk remained a major industrial center, subsequently becoming a leader in Soviet military production.

-Military industries which moved to Omsk included part of the OKMO tank-design bureau in 1941, and S.M.
+Military industries that moved to Omsk included part of the OKMO tank-design bureau in 1941, and S.M.
 Kirov Factory no. 185 from Chelyabinsk, in 1962.
 The Kirov Factory and Omsk Transmash design bureau (KBTM) produced T-80 tanks from the 1970s, and handled the BTR-T, TOS-1, and the prototype Black Eagle tank.
-Unfortunately, Omsk Transmash declared bankruptcy in 2002.
+Omsk Transmash declared bankruptcy in 2002.

-In the 1950s, following the development of the oil and natural-gas field in Siberia, an oil-refining complex was built, along with an entire "town of oil workers", expanding Omsk northward along the Irtysh.
+In the 1950s, following the development of the oil and natural gas field in Siberia, an oil refinery complex was built, along with an entire "town of oil workers", expanding Omsk northward along the Irtysh.
 It is currently the largest such complex in Russia.
 Gazprom Neft, the parent company, is the largest employer in the city, wielding its tax rates as leverage in negotiations with municipal and regional authorities.
-The nearby parts of the city close to the complex were nicknamed Neftezovodskaya by local workers of the oil-refining complex.
+The nearby parts of the city close to the complex were nicknamed Neftezovodskaya by refinery workers.

-Omsk-Severnyy (air base), a Russian Air Force base, is located nearby.
+Omsk-Severnyy (air base), a Soviet then Russian Air Force base, is located nearby.